 DSLR’s definitely have changed the game.
 I remember my Father giving me his first Minolta SLR when I was 15 or 16 years old.
 It was hard for me back then to afford film and processing.
 I spent time in my high school dark room and did all of my own processing.
 It was not convenient like digital is today.

-Today in the fly fishing industry, photography is the “Cat’s Meow”.
+Today, anyone who owns a camera considers themselves a photographer to some extent.
 Just about everyone is doing it or wanting to try it.
 Personally, I think it is great.
 The new blood (including myself) getting involved in photography brings a photographic uniqueness that is needed.